CV GIANCARLODINARDO.6@GMAIL.COM

 The account looked like it had a creative problem.
 It had a structure problem dressed up as one.

 When I took on this account it had been in paid ads for three months.
-A regional epoxy flooring installer operating across three states in the Midwest.
+A regional flooring contractor operating across three states in the South — Texas, Florida, and Oklahoma — offering multiple coating systems for garages, driveways, patios, and interior spaces.
 The previous setup had one campaign handling everything: broad cold traffic, retargeting, and testing all sitting together under a CBO.
 The client had been consistently briefing and delivering new creative assets from their side, four to five concepts a month, all going into that same campaign alongside whatever was already running.
 What I saw was what I inherited.

 CPL was sitting at $65 and had drifted up steadily over the prior six weeks.
 The natural read was that the creative had fatigued.
 But when I looked at the spend distribution, one ad from the previous month was absorbing roughly 65% of the daily budget.
 New concepts were each getting $30 to $50 in spend before the algorithm moved on.